symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-simple-cms.rst

 Installing and configuring a simple CMS setup
 =============================================

-The goal of this tutorial is to install and configure simple CMS.
+The goal of this tutorial is to install and configure a simple CMS.
 Note that Symfony2.1 is required for the CMF to work.

 The SimpleCmsBundle provides a solution to easily map content, routes and menu